 How much cheaper is living in La Linea than Gibraltar overall?

 When you add rent plus all utilities, La Linea costs roughly 50% to 65% less than Gibraltar for a comparable flat.
-A two-bedroom in La Linea runs €760 to €1,045 total.
+A two-bedroom in La Linea runs €760 to €1,045 total per month.
 The same in Gibraltar costs £1,200 to £2,000+.
-For a Gibraltar worker earning a typical salary, the border crossing saves serious money every month.
+For a Gibraltar worker on a typical salary, the border crossing saves serious money every month.